learn-js/making-maps-with-leafletjs/book.md

 # Drawing shapes on a Leaflet map

+In this tutorial we'll cover how to create a map with Leaflet.js that you can draw shapes on!

 ## Getting started

+To get started we'll create the folder and files needed, and install dependencies.

 ### Make a project directory

 ```
 mkdir leaflet-draw-example
+cd leaflet-draw-example
 ```

+Create the directory for the project with `mkdir`, then enter the directory using `cd`.

 ### Create necessary files

 ```
 touch index.js index.html style.css
 ```

+Use `touch` to create the necessary files for the project.

 ### Create package.json file